thorstenpfister/gonyt/README.md

  - [ ] Times tags
  - [ ] Times wire

+Please note that the New York Times API does handle articles differently across some of their APIs, so please double check with your intended usage.
+This pertains specifically to available fields and adherence e.g. to date time ISO standards.

 # Getting started

 For any usage you will need an API key from the New York Times which you can register for via their [developer portal](https://developer.nytimes.com/).